kyverno/kyverno/samples/README.md

 ***Policy YAML***: [require_readonly_rootfilesystem.yaml](best_practices/require_readonly_rootfilesystem.yaml)

 # Additional Policies
+Additional policies list some policies that can also assist in maintaing kubernetes clusters.

 ## Assign Linux capabilities inside Pod
 Linux divides the privileges traditionally, associated with superuser into distinct units, known as capabilities, which can be independently enabled or disabled by listing them in `securityContext.capabilites`.